Captonomy/assessment/ml-engineer/README.md

 ## Technical Requirements

-The resulting code should be able to **run offline on a local machine**.
+The resulting code should be able to **run offline without the use of external apis**.
 If a GPU is required you can use Google Collab or similar service for your development.

 - **Model Usage**: You are free to utilize any open source algorithm of your choosing (from classical ML scikit ones to Deep Learning models) and are encouraged to prefer small models like **BERT-like encoders** or similar.
-You may use pre-trained versions and fine-tune them if necessary.
 - **Programming Language**: Python is mandatory.
 - **Libraries and Tools**: You are encouraged to use libraries such as PyTorch (preferred), TensorFlow, Hugging Face Transformers, or any other relevant tools.